-In December, I visited Palm City Brewing in my hometown of Fort Myers, Florida.
-I had been to Palm City Brewing once before during their “soft opening” several months ago and was definitely impressed with their offerings but between travel and everyday life getting in the way, I recently realized that I was way overdue for another visit to review how they’ve settled into their groove.
+In December 2017, I visited Palm City Brewing in my hometown of Fort Myers, Florida.
+I had been to Palm City Brewing once before during their “soft opening” several months ago and was definitely impressed.
+But between travel and everyday life getting in the way, I recently realized that I was way overdue for another visit to review how they’ve settled into their groove.

 Palm City Brewing

 Palm City Brewing is located in the southern reaches of Fort Myers, off Alico Road between US-41 and I-75.
 It’s pretty close (<15 minutes) to RSW airport as well.

 We arrived shortly after they opened at 4:00pm so I could take these photos before it got too crowded.

 In the rear of the building, they have more tables and some games like table shuffleboard, giant jenga, and cornhole.
 This space is open to the weather with large garage doors.

 The list of 15 in-house beers was pretty well rounded but I was left wishing for a seasonal beer or two.
 They also had four guest taps.